Biology (BIOL)

 Co-requisites: BIOL 401

-Students will assist BIOL 231L, Anatomy and Physiology Lab instructor in the preparation and delivery of laboratory instruction using anatomical specimens and conduct additional optional "open-lab" study sessions.
-Written permission of instructor is required.
+Students will assist BIOL 340L, Gross Anatomy Lab instructor in the preparation and delivery of laboratory instruction using anatomical specimens, and conduct additional optional "open-lab' study sessions.

 Co-requisites: BIOL 422